umanni/Fullstack-Developer/README.md

 - Check this readme.md
 - Create a branch to develop your task
-- Push to remote in 1 weeks (date will be checked from branch creation/assigned date)
+- Push to remote in 1 week (date will be checked from branch creation/assigned date)

 # Requirements:
 - Latest version of the stack